Does your roof look far too green for your liking? Use the following methods, tools, and materials to eradicate moss from your roof.

 Once you have removed the moss from your roof the next step is to think about preventative measures how to keep moss from growing back on your roof.
 One of the best things you can do to prevent moss from re-growing on your roof is to allow sunlight on it if possible.
 If your home has trees around it with long branches blocking the sunlight from your roof, it would be a good idea to trim them down.
 Be sure to keep your gutters clean by removing any moisture collectors such as mud, leaves, and twigs.
 Remember moss loves moisture and absorbs it like a sponge.
 If the gutters are full of debris, it will pile up and will encourage moss to grow back on the roof.

 Is there a long-term solution to stop moss growing back on the roof?

 Fix a length of copper (or zinc) wire all the way across the top of your ridge tiles.
 When it rains, the rainwater hits the copper wire and leeches out moss killing particles which run down your roof tiles and kills off any moss trying to regrow.

 By following the instructions of this roof moss removal guide carefully, you will ensure you won’t have to get the ladders and spray bottle out again for a long time (possibly years.)
 It will look like you have a new roof again.

-If cleaning moss off your roof seems like a daunting task, you can always get a FREE roof cleaning quote by popping your details into the form below and I’ll arrange everything for you.
+If cleaning moss off your roof seems like a daunting task, you can always get a FREE NO OBLIGATION quote for roof cleaning.
+Simply pop your details into the form below and let the professionals take care of it while you relax!